 - h.
 Direct and coordinate the activation and deployment of personnel, supplies, and equipment in response to requests for state assistance. - i.
-Establish monitoring systems for the protection of public health. - j.
-Provide guidance and assistance to local public health departments, health care entities and the general public. - k.
-Test water supplies in coordination with the SERT Infrastructure Branch. - I. Investigate disease outbreaks.
+Establish monitoring systems for the protection of public health. - Provide guidance and assistance to local public health departments, health care entities and the general public. - k.
+Test water supplies in coordination with the SERT Infrastructure Branch. - Investigate disease outbreaks. - m.
+Provide support for mass fatality planning with the Office of the Chief Medical Examiner to include transportation and transfer of the decedents to the appropriate entity. - Provide guidance for sheltering models and staffing with Public Health Nurses and coordinate with OEMS for alternate healthcare staffing options. - o.
+Provide medical and non-medical administrative assistance as available and necessary to immunization clinics.